jackhincks/grocery_app/README.md

 <img align="center" width="900" alt="app_homepage" src="https://github.com/user-attachments/assets/4d8e787a-7c8c-46d4-bdff-311ee50558fa">

 # All The Things - Grocery Delivery Application
 All the Things is a simple application for a hypothetical grocery delivery company.
-The app allows users to browse a selection of grocery items, filter the items by category, filter the items via search input, and ultimately view their shopping cart.
+The app allows users to browse a selection of grocery items, filter the items by category, filter the items via search input, and update/view their shopping cart.

 ## How to Run
 ### Prerequisites